HaseloffLab/MarpoDB/README.md

 echo ". ~/.pypaths" >> ~/.bashrc
 echo ". ~/.ldpaths" >> ~/.bashrc
 ```
 Environmental variables.
 Remember to set them again if installing in more than one session.
-First go to the root of the MarpoDB directory.

 ```bash
 # Setting up environmental variables.